Harshiv2002/LinkedIn-Profile-Scraper-into-JSON-File/README.md

 Step 5- Run the *Scrape* function

-Step 6- If all the functions have successfully run proceed to run the URL Lists block and then Run the main code block
+Step 6- If all the functions have successfully run proceed to run the *URL* Lists block and then Run the *main function* code block

 Step 7- Enter the JSON file name and wait till the webscraping is complete, JSON file will be automatically created and downloaded